Your Paranormal

 The "Original" Dybbuk Box

 According to Mannis' story, he bought the box at an estate sale in 2001.
 It belonged to a survivor of the Holocaust in Poland named Havaleh, who had escaped to Spain and purchased it there before she immigrated to the United States.
 Havaleh's granddaughter told Mannis that the box had been bought in Spain after the Holocaust.
-Upon hearing that the box was a family heirloom, Mannis offered to give the box back to the family, but the granddaughter insisted that he take it, saying that the family did not want the box.
+Upon hearing that the box was a family heirloom, Mannis offered to return it to the family, but the granddaughter insisted that he take it, saying that the family did not want the box.
 She told him the box had been kept in her grandmother's sewing room and was never opened because a dybbuk was said to live inside it.

 Upon opening the box, Mannis wrote that he found that it contained two 1920s pennies, a lock of blond hair bound with cord, a lock of black/brown hair bound with cord, a small statue engraved with the Hebrew word "shalom", a small golden wine goblet, one dried rosebud, and a single candle holder with four octopus-shaped legs.